ysmolyar/UnixShell/README.md

 Operators either modify the behavior of one command or chain together multiple commands into a single command line.

-Your shell should support seven operators:
+The shell supports seven operators:

 * Redirect input: sort < foo.txt
 * Redirect output: sort foo.txt > output.txt